Contact: Sharon Brussell, 435-719-2142

 Artists must be residents of Grand or San Juan counties in Utah.

-Program details, short videos by former Community Artists, and more application information .
+Program details, short videos by former Community Artists, and more application information are available online.
 Applications must be received by November 13, 2015.

 Applications and questions may be directed to Sharon Brussell at 435-719-2142 or via email.